 Appearance

 Snow Crabs have carapaces or brown or red shells, with yellow or white shading on the underside.
 This shading helps provide cover in the deep waters where these crabs live.
-The four pairs of legs help these crustaceans move effortlessly through Alaskan or North Atlantic ocean bottoms.
+The four pairs of legs help these crustaceans move effortlessly through the Alaskan and the North Atlantic ocean bottoms.

 Distribution, Population, and Habitat

-In 2020, the National Oceanic and Atmospheric Administration (NOAA) estimated the commercial landings of Snow Crab in Alaska to number 36.6 million pounds.
-There has never been a shortage of crabs reported in the Pacific or the Atlantic, and NOAA does not consider the species subject to overfishing.
-Migration patterns for these crabs are not as well-known as with other species.
+In 2020, the National Oceanic and Atmospheric Administration (NOAA) estimated the commercial landings of Snow Crab in Alaska to number approximately 56 million pounds.
+A dramatic shortage of snow crabs was reported in the Bering Sea (Pacific) between 2018 and 2021, leading to the closure of the Alaska snow crab fishery in 2022 and 2023.
+As of 2025, NOAA does not consider the species overfished, but the stock is still rebuilding.
+Migration patterns for these crabs are not as well-known as those of other species.
 The most significant population shifts have been observed in the Bering Sea, with numbers growing consistently.

 Predators and Prey

-Snow Crabs are often prey for other species and are subject to overfishing and climate change.
+Snow Crabs are often prey for other species and have been severely impacted by climate change, particularly marine heatwaves.
+According to NOAA, they are not currently subject to overfishing, but the population is still rebuilding.
 For example, their meat is in high demand among people who enjoy seafood.
 With this demand comes the potential for overfishing, with some numbers of smaller Snow Crabs having dwindled.
-Warming ocean temperatures may also threaten these crabs because they are less likely to thrive in temperatures over 41 degrees Fahrenheit, which could lead to a shortage if water temperatures stay higher.
+Warming ocean temperatures threaten snow crabs, as recent marine heatwaves have been linked to mass die-offs and population collapse, primarily due to ecosystem changes and food scarcity rather than a strict temperature threshold.

 What eats snow crabs?